-We recommend the Commission work with SERS and CMS to develop an annual reconciliation process of its active members' census data from its underlying records to a report from each plan of census data submitted to the plan's actuary.
+We recommend the Commission work with SERS to implement an annual reconciliation process of its active members' census data from its underlying records to a report of the census data submitted to the plan's actuary.
 After completing an initial full reconciliation, the Commission may limit the annual reconciliation to focus on the incremental changes to the census data file from the prior actuarial valuation, provided no risks are identified that incomplete or inaccurate reporting of census data may have occurred during prior periods.